Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 190,894 people, 74,760 houses or apartments, and a median cost of homes of $170,031, Tallahassee real estate and house prices are near the national average for all cities and towns.
+With a population of 190,894, 74,760 total housing units (homes and apartments), and a median house value of $167,161, Tallahassee real estate and house prices are near the national average for all cities and towns.

 Single-family detached homes are the single most common housing type in Tallahassee, accounting for 42.60% of the city's housing units.
 Other types of housing that are prevalent in Tallahassee include large apartment complexes or high rise apartments ( 33.29%), duplexes, homes converted to apartments or other small apartment buildings ( 13.39%), and a few row houses and other attached homes ( 8.51%).